 By default, the FragMaps will be oriented around the protein structure that was used as the initial structure for the SILCS simulations.
 The FragMaps can also be oriented around a different structure by specifying it with ref=.

-• Generate protein side chain maps:
+• Generate protein side chain probability maps for each type of residue: